mengqin1/d2r-mapview/README.md

 # Q&A

-Why not support compiled and packed binart directly?
+Why not support compiled and packed binary directly?

 Any published file can calculate its own MD5 and name, and checking if a known process is running couldn't be easier.
 It doesn't make any sense to provide binary files directly, compile and package your own executable files, and ensure your own security.